 If our stockholders sell substantial amounts of our common stock, including shares issuable upon the exercise of outstanding options and warrants in the public market, or if our stockholders are perceived by the market as intending to sell substantial amounts of our common stock, the market price of our common stock could fall.
 These sales also might make it more difficult for us to sell equity securities in the future at a time and price that we deem appropriate.
-The number of shares of common stock subject to the registration statements we filed in January 2004, registering the resale of up to 500,000 shares of common stock by Island Data Corporation and registering our issuance and sale from time to time of up to 4,000,000 shares of common stock, is much greater than the average weekly trading volume for our shares.
+The number of shares of common stock subject to the registration statement we filed in January 2004, registering our issuance and sale from time to time of up to 4,000,000 shares of common stock, is much greater than the average weekly trading volume for our shares.
 No prediction can be made as to the effect, if any, that market sales of these or other shares of our common stock will have on the market price of our common stock.